ucsc/site-status/fire/index.md

 <b>{{ site.time | date: "%l:%M %P, %A, %b %d, %Y" }}</b>

-As of Friday morning, the fire is about a mile north of upper campus.
+As of Friday evening, the fire is about a mile north of upper campus.
+Cal Fire crews are establishing fire lines to try and slow the spread toward the campus and the city of Santa Cruz.
+Conditions can change quickly, and we continue to monitor the situation closely.

+There are approximately 57,000 acres involved, and we are now at 2% containment.

 There is no fire activity on campus or in the City of Santa Cruz, and we hope that all the campus actions have been taken in an abundance of caution.

-This morning’s news reports indicate that approximately 50,000 acres have burned so far and the fire is 0% contained.
-The fire continues to advance, and much of what will happen next depends on weather conditions such as wind direction and speed.
-UC Santa Cruz will continue to provide updates and information about the campus on this page.

 The residential campus has been completely evacuated, following a [Declaration of Emergency by Chancellor Cynthia Larive](https://news.ucsc.edu/2020/08/chancellor-declaration.html) and a subsequent [evacuation order](https://news.ucsc.edu/2020/08/images/calfire-order.pdf) from CalFire.

 **An evacuation center for UC Santa Cruz students and employees living on campus** is in the Cocoanut Grove at the Boardwalk (use entrance B), 400 Beach Street, Santa Cruz.
 Parking is in the lot adjacent to the Coconut Grove.